-COASTAL RESOURCES DIVISION ONE CONSERVATION WAY - BRUNSWICK, GA 31520 - 912-264-7218 Walter Rabon Commissioner Doug Haymans Director April 29, 2024 Allie Hayser Manomet P.O.
-Box 85 Tybee Island, GA 31328 RE: Letter of Permission (LOP), Beach Wildlife Area Sign Placement, Temporary Activities in Shore Protection Act Jurisdiction, North Beach Area, Tybee Island, Chatham County, and Gould's Inlet, St. Simons Island, Glynn County, Georgia Dear Ms. Hayser:
+COASTAL RESOURCES DIVISION One Conservation Way · Brunswick, GA 31520 · 912-264-7218 Walter Rabon Commissioner Doug Haymans Director May 9, 2025 Allie Hayser Manomet Conservation Sciences P.O.
+Box 85 Tybee Island, GA 31328 Re: Letter of Permission (LOP), Beach Wildlife Area Sign Placement, Temporary Activities in the State's Shore Protection Act (SPA) Jurisdiction, Tybee Island, Chatham County, and St. Simons Island, Glynn County, Georgia Dear Ms. Hayser:

 This letter is in response to your request to install educational signage at multiple locations to help raise public awareness of designated Wildlife Beach Area (WBA) on Tybee Island, Chatham County and St. Simons Island, Glynn County.
 This project involves installation of signage on the dry sand beach at locations with a documented history of recorded observations of federal and state priority listed shorebird species.
 In addition to signage, volunteers trained as WBA Stewards will monitor the area and engage individuals to increase public awareness of Georgia's unique coastal environment and shorebird populations.
 The project is an attempt to enhance habitat, document shorebird roosting flocks, improve the probability of nesting success among species of high concern, identify nesting activity, and minimize shorebird disturbance from human activities.
 This project has the potential to benefit several beach nesting birds including high priority colonial seabirds such as Black Skimmer, Gull-billed Tern, and Least Tern.
-The temporary project will begin no sooner than 15 days after the date of this letter and be completed within 6 months.
+The temporary project will begin no sooner than 15 days after the date of this letter and be completed within six months.
 The project scope includes the installation of two (2) types of signs.
-To increase awareness of the WBA project, educational signs on wooden posts will be strategically placed in the vicinity of high traffic public dune crosswalks on Tybee Island's north end and at access points to Gould's Inlet, St, Simons.
+To increase awareness of the WBA project, educational signs on wooden posts will be strategically placed in the vicinity of high traffic public dune crosswalks on Tybee Island's north end and at access points to Gould's Inlet and the Coast Guard Beach on St. Simons Island.
 WBA Reminder signs on stakes will be installed on the dry sand beach to identify the approximate limits of the designated habitat.
-In addition to educating the public about the importance of minimizing human disturbance to roosting shorebirds and suggesting voluntary behaviors that can minimize shorebird disturbance, WBA Stewards will monitor the integrity of the projects signs and posts.
-The Department authorizes the temporary installation of signage and will work with the project team to install signage as depicted in the attached site plan.
+In addition to educating the public about the importance of minimizing human disturbance to roosting shorebirds and suggesting voluntary behaviors that can minimize shorebird disturbance, WBA Stewards will monitor the integrity of the project signs and posts.
+The Department authorizes the temporary installation of signage and will coordinate with the applicant to install signage as depicted in the attached site plan.
 This LOP is valid for the above referenced project.
-Any change in the use, location, dimensions, or configuration of the approved project, without prior notification and approval from this office could result on the revocation of this permission and in the required removal of the materials and related structures.
+Any change in the use, location, dimensions, or configuration of the approved project, without prior notification and approval from this office WBZ SPA LOP Tybee Island North Beach & Gould's Inlet Page 2 of 2 could result in revocation of this permission and in the required removal of the materials and related structures.
 This LOP is not meant to exempt the above referenced activity from future environmental laws.
 No unauthorized equipment, materials or debris may be disposed of, or stored in jurisdictional areas.
 Thank you for working with the Department on this project.
 Please do not hesitate to contact Deb Barreiro at 912.266.3695, if you have any questions about this or any other project.
-Sincerely, Jill Andrews Chief, Coastal Management Section July Holons Enclosures: WBA Project Description, WBA Exhibits, WBA Support Letters cc: Tim Keyes, Georgia Department of Natural Resources LOP20240034 P.O.
-Box 85 Tybee Island, Georgia 31328 912-220-0591 manomet.org
+Sincerely, Just Marchens Jill Andrews Chief, Coastal Management Section Enclosures: WBA Project Description, WBA Exhibits, WBA Support Letters cc: Tim Keyes Georgia Department of Natural Resources Wildlife Resources Division One Conservation Way Brunswick, GA 31520 LOP20250031

-Re: Request for Letter of Permission (LOP) Dear Ms. Jill Andrews:
+Re: Request for Letter of Permission (LOP) to Post Seasonal Wildlife Beach Area Signage at Public Beaches Dear Ms. Jill Andrews: